changswap/changswap-document/help/troubleshooting.md

 ## **Issues with Profile**

 ### Oops!
-We couldn't find any Pancake Collectibles in your wallet.
+We couldn't find any Chang Collectibles in your wallet.

 We're investigating the logic behind this issue.
 Meanwhile please try the workaround.

 {% tabs %}
 {% tab title="Workaround 1" %}
 1. Go to “Collectible” page, then come back to profile page.\
-   If you can’t find the link, go to [https://pancakeswap.finance/collectibles](https://pancakeswap.finance/collectibles) directly.
+   If you can’t find the link, go to [https://changswap.com/collectibles](https://changswap.com/collectibles) directly.
 2. Retry profile creation.
 {% endtab %}